 A crosshair can be used to view the axis coordinates at the mouse location or touch contact point.
 Information about the coordinate can be displayed in a tooltip near the axis.

-Chart provides support for highlighting a specific series of the chart on which the mouse hovers.
+Highlight a specific series of the chart on which the mouse hovers.
 The series can also be highlighted by hovering the pointer on the legend of the series.

 An image of a chart can also be added to a grid cell dynamically.